-Summary in English of three speeches from the day, as preserved by the Women's History Archives, can be seen below the Icelandic text:
+Summary in English of three speeches, as preserved by the Women's History Archives, can be seen below the Icelandic text:

 Video clip from the day, contact RÚV for all use of the video.

 **Article from Scandinavian Review, nr.
 3, 1977, pp. 60-64**

 The 24th of October, United Nations Day, 1975, was a memorable occasion in Iceland.
 All across the country women, from every walk of life, stopped working - simply took the day off!
 United under the theme of the International Women´s Year, EQUALITY - DEVELOPMENT - PEACE, Icelandic women demonstrated to themselves and to the world the importance of women´s contribution to society.

 Preparations for the International Women's Year in Iceland started in the spring of 1975.
 Representatives of the country's five largest women´s organizations (with a total membership of thirty thousand) formed a committee together with a UN representative.
 One of the goals of this committee was to organize a Women's Congress in Reykjavík in June, 1975.

 More than two hundred women delegates attended that congress in June.
 It was the first time Icelandic women of all ages, all classes and all political parties had met to discuss matters in common.
 At the time, the mass media claimed that this congress was the climax of the International Women's Year in Iceland, but there was a great deal more to come.
 A motion was put forward: "The Women's Congress held in Reykjavík June 20 and 21, 1975, urges women to take a day off on October 24, United Nations Day, to demonstrate the importance of their work."